vbotka/ansible-runner/README.md

 ## Role Variables

-- Review default variables in *defaults/main.yml*
+- See default variables in *defaults/main.yml*
-- Review OS specific default varaibles in *vars/defaults/*
+- See OS specific default varaibles in *vars/defaults/*
-- Review examples in *vars/main.yml*
+- See examples in *vars/main.yml.samples*
 - Put OS specific custom variables into the directory *vars/*
-- Review *tasks/vars.yml* to learn about the precedence of the variables
+- See the precedence of the variables in */tasks/vars.yml*

 ### Variables